-To the extent that a reseller is involved in facilitating a registration of a domain name, registrars are obligated to comply with all WHOIS obligations.
+To the extent that a reseller is involved in facilitating a registration of a domain name, registrars must enter into written agreements with all of its resellers that enable the registrar to comply with and perform all of its obligations.

 Obligations of Licensors of Domain Names

 Licensors of domain names also have responsibility for the actions of licensees.
-Any registrant that licenses use of a domain name to a third party is responsible for providing its own full contact information and for providing and updating accurate technical and administrative contact information adequate to facilitate timely resolution of any problems that arise in connection with the Registered Name.
-A registrant licensing use of a domain name is liable for harm caused by wrongful use of the domain name, unless it discloses the current contact information provided by the licensee and the identity of the licensee within seven (7) days to a party providing the registrant reasonable evidence of actionable harm.
+Any domain name registrant that licenses use of a domain name to a third party is responsible for providing its own full contact information and for providing and updating accurate technical and administrative contact information adequate to facilitate timely resolution of any problems that arise in connection with the registered domain name.
+A domain name registrant licensing use of a domain name is liable for harm caused by wrongful use of the domain name, unless it discloses the current contact information provided by the licensee and the identity of the licensee within seven (7) days to a party providing the domain name registrant reasonable evidence of actionable harm.